ἕπομαι

 Comment

-This etymology starts from an inflected form, the future which provides the sequence [ps].
-It has the same short [e] as ἀνεψιός. Ἕπομαι is never combined with ἀνά, but that was not an objection for Greek etymologists.
-The etymology is of the descriptive type, the cousin is the one who comes after brothers and sisters when one starts from above (ἄνωθεν), that is, from the parents' generation.
+Derivational etymology starting from the future form, which provides the sequence [ps].
+It has the same short [e] as ἀνεψιός. Ἕπομαι is never combined with ἀνα-, but that was not an objection for Greek etymologists.
+The etymology is of the descriptive type, the cousin is the one who comes after brothers and sisters when one starts from the parents' generation.